 We are always glad to receive inquiries from educational partners.
 Send us your ideas, and we will see what resources we have to fulfill your needs.
-Some examples of past projects include:
+Past projects include: program analysis correlating academic outcomes based on middle school attendance, observations of high school teaching in an identified area of need, and facilitation of an equity book group at a partner elementary school.

 GRANTS & SCHOLARSHIPS

-For nearly a decade, at least $25,000 per year in collaborative grants and scholarships were awarded to school-university partners.
-Scholarships were provided to various UW- Madison professional learning activities, such as:
+For a decade, at least $25,000 per year in collaborative grants and scholarships have awarded to school-university partners.
+Scholarships were provided to various UW- Madison activities, such as:

 - Tickets to the Homecoming Game and School of Education Brunch to worthy cooperating teachers